Black Rice Pudding with Cardamom Spiced Oranges

 1/8 teaspoon cardamom

 Add rice, water, 3/4 cup of coconut milk, cardamom, vanilla and salt to a pot.
-Stir and bring water to a boil.
+Stir and bring to a boil.
 Once boiling, reduce to a simmer.
-Cook covered for 30-35 minutes until most of the liquid is absorbed (note: pre-soaked rice will cook faster).
-Once the rice is tender, add the maple syrup (to taste) and remaining coconut milk.
-Stir well to combine, then simmer on low for another ~5 minutes.
+Cook covered for 30-35 minutes until most of the liquid is absorbed and rice is tender.
+If your rice needs more cooking time, add a splash of extra water and let simmer until water is absorbed.
+Then, add maple syrup (to taste) and remaining coconut milk.
+Stir well to combine, then simmer on low for another ~5 minutes, stirring regularly.

 Prepare the warmed oranges by placing the maple syrup, water and cardamom into a sauce pan.
 Mix well.
 Add orange slices and warm gently over low heat.
 Remove from heat once the orange segments are lightly warmed (not searing hot).

-To serve, place a scoop of black rice into a dish.
-Add orange slices on top and drizzle some warm cardamom sauce over the dish.
+To serve, spoon black rice into a dish.
+Add orange slices on top and drizzle some warm cardamom sauce on top.
 Serve with extra coconut milk for garnish, if desired.

 -**Can substitute regular oranges (e.g. navel oranges) instead.